pmelsted/bifrost/doc/tutorial/Intro.md

 }
 ```

-The major advantage of using `Kmer` rather than `UnitigMap` is that a `Kmer` object is a lot less memory consuming than storing a `UnitigMap` object, which is useful for long vectors of unitigs.
+The major advantage of using `Kmer` rather than `UnitigMap` is that a `Kmer` object is a lot less memory consuming than storing a `UnitigMap` object, which is useful for storing lots of unitig identifiers.
 On the other hand, retrieving the unitig associated to a `Kmer` costs some time.
 It is a tradeoff you have to decide for yourself.
 My advise: if you have only a few hundreds/thousands of unitigs to remember, store `UnitigMap` objects.
 Otherwise, store `Kmer` objects.

 Not that in the previous code snippet, I used `cdbg.find(km, true)`.
-When this last parameter is set to `true (`false` by default), it indicates that you want to search for this *k*-mer **only** at the extremities of unitigs (head or tail *k*-mers only).
+When this last parameter is set to `true` (`false` by default), it indicates that you want to search for this *k*-mer **only** at the extremities of unitigs (head or tail *k*-mers only).
 Doing this significantly speeds up the search and it comes very handy when you search for *k*-mers that you know are the head *k*-mer of unitigs.